Tennessee SCTP Policies and Procedures Manual

 For those coaches who have achieved the Level 1 Coach credential and would like to upgrade to a Level 2 Coach credential, coaches must:

-- Upon completion of the course email Andrew your transcript to receive a copy of the Directing Youth Sports Program book.
+- Upon completion of the course email Ashley your transcript to receive a copy of the Directing Youth Sports Program book.
 This transcript must also must be sent to the NRA as part of its requirements to upgrade to a Level 2 Coach.
 Click HERE for more information on upgrading your NRA coaching credentials.

 Shot 5 Frequently Asked Questions

 Click HERE to open a pdf of frequently asked questions related to the Shot 5 registration process.